-Despite having a close association with waterways, M. macropus was rarely recorded on creeks between 2018 and 2020 and was not detected at converted or non-converted pools.
+Despite having a close association with waterways, M. macropus was rarely recorded on creeks between 2018 and 2022 and was not detected at converted or non-converted pools.
 This is consistent with monitoring in 2017, albeit undertaken in a different season (Gonsalves et al. 2017).
-The species was recorded at Moores Creek in each year (2017-2020) of monitoring, with this site located <600 m from a golf course dam (Roseville Golf Course) that recorded the highest level of M. macropus activity in 2018 and 2019 and moderate levels in 2020.
+The species was recorded at Moores Creek in each year (2017-2022) of monitoring, with this site located <600 m from a golf course dam (Roseville Golf Course) that recorded the highest level of M. macropus activity in all years of monitoring.
 Furthermore, the species was recorded nearby (<500 m) at a large waterway on Middle Harbour where moderate levels of activity have previously been recorded (Gonsalves and Law 2017).
-Converted pools generally had moderate amounts of vegetation cover over pools which represents physical and acoustic clutter that can affect the ability of trawling bats to locate prey (e.g., Frenckell and Barclay 1987; Boonman et al. 1998), whereas non-converted pools were chlorinated and likely to support few aquatic invertebrate prey.
+Converted pools generally had moderate amounts of vegetation cover over pools as well as emergent vegetation which represents physical and acoustic clutter that can affect the ability of trawling bats to locate prey (e.g., Frenckell and Barclay 1987; Boonman et al. 1998), whereas non-converted pools were chlorinated and likely to support few aquatic invertebrate prey.
 In a study across metropolitan Sydney, the species was negatively associated with backyard elements within the urban matrix (Threlfall et al. 2012).
-In our study, M. macropus was recorded at >50 % of all golf course dams (n=6, 2018 & 2019; n=3, 2020) and was less commonly detected at 17-33 % of sediment ponds/wetlands (n=6, 2018-2020), with activity more than an order of magnitude greater at golf course dams.
+In our study, M. macropus was recorded at >50 % of all golf course dams (n=6, 2018, 2019, 2021 & 2022; n=3, 2020) and was less commonly detected at sediment ponds/wetlands, with activity ~28-times greater at golf course dams.
 Golf course dams were generally larger than sediment ponds/wetlands and the species is known to be most associated with larger, more permanent waterways (Anderson et al. 2006).
-The apparent rarity of M. macropus in the Ku-ring-gai LGA was paralleled in freshwater environments on underlying sandstone, where the species was recorded at ~38 % of sites (n=24) (Asplet 2016).
+The apparent rarity of M. macropus in the Ku-ring-gai LGA was paralleled in freshwater environments on underlying sandstone, where the species was recorded at $\sim$ 38 % of sites (n=24) (Asplet 2016).
 These results for northern Sydney contrast with autumn surveys of waterways in western Sydney, where M. macropus was recorded at ~77 % of sampled sites (n=26), which included natural and artificial creeks and wetlands situated on shale soils of the Cumberland Plain (Gonsalves and Law 2016).
 Elsewhere in the Port Jackson estuary, the species was also widespread, though with hotspots of activity identified (Gonsalves and Law 2017).
-In 2020, large waterways within the Port Jackson estuary were also sampled as part of this study and moderate levels (22 passes per night) of M. macropus activity were recorded.
+Since 2020, large waterways in the upper reaches of the Port Jackson estuary were also sampled as part of this study and moderate levels (22 calls per night) of M. macropus activity were recorded.
+The trend for M. macropus activity was generally quite stable at sediment ponds/wetlands and creeks, with low activity recorded at these habitat types, whereas at golf course dams, activity of the species fluctuated among years.